• Skip to content

 5. Create a Team Environment

-Volunteer engagement is dependent, in part, on how well volunteers interact, get along and participate on a team.
+Volunteer engagement is dependent, in part, on how well volunteers interact, get along, and participate in a team.

 People want to feel like they belong to a community, and other volunteers are often the only family volunteers have.